tobybreckon/java-examples-cv/README.md

 # java-examples-cv

-OpenCV Java Computer Vision examples used for teaching within the Computer Science programme at Durham University (UK) by Toby Breckon.
+OpenCV Java Computer Vision examples used for teaching within the Computer Science programme
+@ Durham University (UK) by Toby Breckon.

 ---